Bad Company: Reunion years (2008–2023)

 In March 2013 Bad Company and Lynyrd Skynyrd announced a joint 40th Anniversary Tour commemorating the 40th anniversary of Skynyrd's first album release and Bad Company's formation.
-On 10 June 2013,Bad Company appeared on The Tonight Show with Jay Leno, kicking off their commemorative tour throughout the United States and Canada.
+On 10 June 2013, Bad Company appeared on The Tonight Show with Jay Leno, kicking off their commemorative tour throughout the United States and Canada.
 And in 2014, Bad Company once again announced a joint summer tour with Lynyrd Skynyrd.
 Bad Company's first two studio albums, Bad Company (1974) and Straight Shooter (1975), were re-released on CD, digital and vinyl on 7 April and 1 July 2015 respectively.
 The release encompassed the original albums newly remastered in 2015, alongside single b-sides, studio demos, interviews and previously unreleased songs from vault.

 In 2016 Bad Company announced a US tour with Joe Walsh.
 Ralphs initially said that he would not participate in this tour and that Rich Robinson of the Black Crowes would stand in for him.
 In June 2016 the group announced a UK arena tour with special guests Richie Sambora and Orianthi, culminating in a show at London's O2 Arena on 29 October.
 Ralphs rejoined the band for the duration of the tour.
 But after the band's concluding performance in London, it was reported that Ralphs had been hospitalized after suffering a stroke.
 He never returned to the band and his lead guitar parts were played by second guitarist Howard Leese and keyboard parts by Rodgers.
 In 2017 Bad Company resumed touring with Rodgers, Kirke, Todd Ronning on bass and Howard Leese on lead guitar.
 Bad Company once again teamed with Lynyrd Skynyrd for Skynyrd's The Last of the Street Survivors Farewell Tour, which started on 4 May 2018 at the Coral Sky Amphitheater in Palm Beach, Florida and ran through the summer.

 Former lead singer Brian Howe died 6 May 2020, aged 66.
 In November 2023 Kirke stated in an interview on the Bob Lefsetz Podcast that Bad Company were "pretty much over", citing Rodgers' recent health problems as a factor.
 In 2025, Bad Company was inducted into the Rock and Roll Hall of Fame by Mick Fleetwood.
 Rodgers had previously rejected offers for induction, stating that "I don't think rock 'n' roll belongs in a museum".
 Ralphs died of complications from his stroke on 23 June 2025, aged 81, leaving Kirke and Rodgers as the only surviving members of the original line-up of Bad Company.

+Musical style

+Bad Company are classed as a hard rock band rooted in the blues.
+Late guitarist Mick Ralphs further incorporated elements of the latter style into his guitar stylings.
+Later releases by the band employed synthesizers and string instruments.
+According to Goldmine, the band's "mighty musical arsenal [was] built on swagger and muscular grooves, a bruising musicality and Rodgers’ soulful vocals."